Ehlersl/bevy_voxel_world/README.md

 ## Voxel materials

 `Solid` voxels holds a material type value.
 You can configure the type of the material index, but it's advisable to keep it small (like `u8`), since each voxel will hold one of these values.
-Material types can easily be mapped to indexes in a 2d texture array though a mapping callback.
-The mapping callback always returns a `[u32; 3]` which is passed along to the shader.
+Material types can easily be mapped to atlas rows through a mapping callback.
+The callback returns a `u32` row index that gets passed to the shader.

-A custom array texture can be supplied in the config.
-It should be image with a size of `W x (W * n)`, where `n` is the number of indexes.
-So an array of 4 16x16 px textures would be 16x64 px in size.
-The number of indexes is specified in the second parameter.
+You can supply a custom atlas texture in the config.
+Each block occupies one row and uses three columns ordered `Top, Bottom, Side`.
+If you provide an older stacked texture with dimensions `W x (W * n)`, it will be expanded automatically by repeating the tile across the three face columns.

 Then, to map out which indexes belong to which material type, you can supply a `texture_index_mapper` callback: